IgnoredSoul/LethalSanity/README.md

 ## Feedback

-All issues should go on the [issues page].
+All issues should go on the [issues page](/../../issues).
 Easier for me to keep track with yeah?

 Got a suggestion or idea?
 Don't hit me up directly.
 Go to the [Lethal Company Modding Discord](https://discord.gg/XeyYqRdRGC) and then click [here](https://discord.com/channels/1168655651455639582/1210095873875247144) to go to my thread channel thing. 👍